 This one’s pretty easy to measure.
 We subjected each pair of earbuds to a constant 75dB(SPL) output via an iOS device and compared the results.
-The AirPods (2nd generation) afford 4 hours, 7 minutes of playback, while the AirPods Pro lasts for 5 hours, 7 minutes with noise cancelling on.
+The AirPods (2nd generation) afford 4 hours, 7 minutes of playback, while the AirPods Pro lasts for 5 hours, 7 minutes with noise canceling on.
 We ensured that both Bluetooth headsets streamed over the AAC codec.

 No matter which pair of earbuds you buy, the charging case allows for 24 hours of combined playback and charges via Lightning cable.
 Both AirPods units support quick charging.
 The older model supplies 180 minutes of playback from 15 minutes of charging, while the AirPods Pro supplies 60 minutes of playback from 5 minutes of charging.
 This is the same; Apple just decided to change its wording on the official specifications page.

 The first and second-generation AirPods’ isolation properties are hardly measurable because of the lacking seal.
-However, the AirPods Pro noise cancelling tells a different story.
+However, the AirPods Pro noise canceling tells a different story.
 The AirPods Pro effectively attenuates low and high-frequency sounds, making it easier to enjoy your music without distraction.

 In the charts above, the higher up the pink line, the more passive isolation occurs from the physical barriers the earbuds create between the environment and your ear canals.
-Only the AirPods Pro chart has a cyan line indicating active noise cancelling attenuation, which is most effective at blocking predictable, low-frequency sounds.
-You can toggle between three listening modes: noise cancelling, off, and transparency when you squeeze the stems.
+Only the AirPods Pro chart has a cyan line indicating active noise canceling attenuation, which is most effective at blocking predictable, low-frequency sounds.
+You can toggle between three listening modes: noise canceling, off, and transparency when you squeeze the stems.
 Transparency mode lets outside noise in, so you can respond to a train ticketer or temporarily be aware of your surroundings.

 Which AirPods has better sound quality?